 What was the hardest thing about writing a book? #Publishing#Offbeat Bride: the book#reader questions April 8 | Ariel Meadow Stallings offbeatariel What was the hardest thing about writing the book and how long did it take to complete? -Alisha The book took me about a year to write, and there were two hard parts: Dealing with the isolation of writing.
 Summer Pierre said it best when she said that while people love to romanticize the process of writing, actually it can be pretty boring.
 I'd written for magazines, where you get feedback in a few months.
 I'd written for the web, where you get feedback almost immediately.
 But writing a book means no feedback for a year or more.
 My editor was relatively hands-off, so it was mostly just me by myself with a screen, clacking away on a keyboard.
 Ronereee.
 So ronereeeee… Respecting the privacy of friends & family.
 My rule of thumb is never to write something about someone that I wouldn't read out loud standing in front of them.
 While I was fine exposing my own stupidity, I wanted to make sure I had full consent to share other people's stories.
 This made it hard to share certain parts of the story, and of course what you read in the book isn't all there is.
 There were all sorts of things that I simply couldn't write about, out of respect to others.
 Sometimes, sitting alone working on the book, I felt like I had my family and in-laws and friends reading over my shoulder, saying "I never said that!" and "It certainly didn't happen like that!"
 It's part of why the book is so much about me me me — I didn't have to worry about offending myself.
 If you're curious about my process of writing the book, I blogged about it on my personal website, and then imported the posts when I launched OBB.
 Oh and speaking of the book, I'm doing a reading in San Francisco next Friday, April 16th!
 If you're in the Bay Area, you should come!
 There will be cupcakes, and Meg from A Practical Wedding will be there too, so she can read from her sidebar in the budget chapter.
 SPECIAL BONUS: Andreas and Tavi will be with me for DILF & cute baby oggling action!
 Date: Friday, April 16, 2010 Time: 7:30pm – 8:30pm Location: Booksmith 1644 Haight Street, San Francisco CA If you think you can come, please oh please RSVP!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS A peek behind the offbeat curtain NEXT Offbeat Bride in the Seattle Times Toggle comments [ 3 ] Thank you so much for writing this, Ariel!
-0 agree Reply Nooo!
+Reply Nooo!
 Why couldn't this be happening on, say, the 18th through the 22nd, when I will actually be in California? :le sigh: Hope it goes well!
-0 agree Reply Wait…you *AND* Meg in the same place at the same time?!?!? *pout* I can't believe I'm going to miss that!
+Reply Wait…you *AND* Meg in the same place at the same time?!?!? *pout* I can't believe I'm going to miss that!
 You two are my favorite forms of wedding sanity!
 Well, have fun and good luck!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.